-Fischer emphasized the impermanence and noted “everything is impermanent, ungraspable, and not really knowable.
+Fischer emphasized the second approach known as impermanence and noted “everything is impermanent, ungraspable, and not really knowable.
 On some level, we all understand this.
 All the things we have, we know we do not really have.
 All the things we see, we are not entirely seeing.
 This is the nature of things, yet we think the opposite.
 We think that we can know and possess our lives, our loves, our identities, and even our possessions.
 We can’t.”
-Accepting the fact that everything, everyone, and every aspect of our life is temporary allows one to view life differently as opposed to those who hold on to everything and, as stated above, suffer as a result of doing so.
+Accepting impermanence allows one to view life differently as opposed to those who hold on to everything and, as stated above, suffer as a result of doing so.

 Do you walk around brittle and defensive?

 What have you done lately to strengthen your back?